 Frequently Asked Questions

-If I am high-risk am I allowed to come to campus?BYU students in high-risk categories, including older adults and those who are immunocompromised, are strongly encouraged to not be on campus during fall semester 2020.
-Additionally, those who will be caring for or sharing living spaces with high-risk individuals are encouraged to not be on campus during fall semester 2020.
+If I am high-risk am I allowed to come to campus?BYU students in high-risk categories, including older adults and those who are immunocompromised, are strongly encouraged to not be on campus during winter semester 2020.
+Additionally, those who will be caring for or sharing living spaces with high-risk individuals are encouraged to not be on campus during winter semester 2021.
 BYU employees in high-risk categories, including older adults and those who are immunocompromised, should continue to follow “high risk” protocols established by Utah health officials.
 This includes working from home as the first option and exercising all possible caution.